-This minimises friction and enables applications to proceed through an onboarding journey with little to no human intervention, known as straight through processing (STP).
-But they also mean trusted relationships with customers are initiated from the beginning.
+This level of automation minimises friction and enables applications to proceed through an onboarding journey with little to no human intervention, known as straight-through processing (STP).
+But it also means trusted relationships with customers are initiated from the beginning of the relationship.

-The obvious aim is to maximise the number of applications that can be completed using STP.
-This delivers efficiency, better customer experiences and reduces drop offs.
-As we know, the number of customers who do abandon applications is impacted by the smooth running (or otherwise) of a KYC process.
+The obvious aim is to maximise the number of applications that can be completed using STP, while bringing compliance professionals into the process when they add value for decision making and judgement calls.
+This approach delivers efficiency, better customer experiences, and reduces drop offs.
+As we know, the number of customers who do abandon applications is impacted by the smooth running - or otherwise - of a KYC process.

 The human touch

 While automated ID checks and STP are great for customer experience and drive efficiency in financial institutions, the aim should never be to completely do away with human intervention.

 Firstly, people still enjoy interacting with other people, especially when they have questions or are unsure of something.
 Secondly, when it comes to ID checks, the “sniff test”, i.e. an expert KYC analyst reviewing a case that doesn't feel right, can add immeasurable value.

 The aim should be to use automation in the majority of instances, ensuring a swift onboarding journey in most cases, while reserving the highly skilled and experienced compliance analysts’ time to work on cases that present a higher risk.
 This should create the right balance within the overall due diligence effort.